dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 ![Intel VTune Profiler "Microarchitecture Exploration" analysis.](../../img/pmu-features/Vtune_GE.png){#fig:Vtune_GE width=90%}

-The beauty of the tool is that you can click on the metric you are interested in, and the tool will get you to the page that shows top functions that contribute to that particular metric.
+The beauty of the tool is that you can click on the metric you are interested in, and the tool will take you to the page showing the top functions contributing to that particular metric.
 For example, if you click on the `Bad Speculation` metric, you will see something like what is shown in Figure @fig:Vtune_GE_func. [^19]

 !["Microarchitecture Exploration" Bottom-up view.](../../img/pmu-features/Vtune_GE_function_view.png){#fig:Vtune_GE_func width=90%}